-It has a baroque design that comes with a hall of mirrors which was made in 1900 and initially housed at the Paris Palace of Mirrors.
+Kids will enjoy wandering one of the first wax museums built in Europe.
+It has a baroque design that comes with a hall of mirrors (without having to travel to Versailles) which was made in 1900 and initially housed at the Paris Palace of Mirrors.

-There are over 450 wax exhibits, organized in a way that tells a story of what their real-life counterparts were doing and who they were back in their respective heydeys.
-There are also exhibitions here that portray the growth of the French technical evolution starting from the 19th century through the 20th century up to today.
+There are over 450 wax exhibits for children to admire, organized in a way that tells a story of what their real-life counterparts were doing and who they were back in their respective heydeys.
+From a wax Napoleon to Charlemagne to a cell phone, there are wax portrayals of many French icons.

 New waxworks are added all the time, giving this fantastic museum a great re-visit value.
 It’s a great place for kids to learn history and even take photos with some of history’s greatest French heroes and villains from history.